-- Take a cab or public transit;
+- Take a cab.

-- Arrange for a designated driver;
+- Arrange a designated driver.

 - Plan to spend the night.

-For party hosts
+Safety tips for party hosts

 - Know how your guests are getting home and who is driving.